pombredanne/cornae/README.md

-Welcome to the personal website of {{ site.author }}.
+Welcome to the personal website of Cornelis G. A. Kolbach.
 This is where he likes to blog about his professional field (has been a while since blogs got out of fashion), show his work and where he may be contacted.